 Please handle the music equipment with extreme care.

-If you are the last coach/skater on a session, please put CD player and/or long black cord back in black box found under the score keepers table.
+If you are the last coach/skater on a session, please put CD player and/or long black cord back in the black box found under the scorekeeper's table.

 Kicking, digging holes, scraping or stomping the ice with your blades and kicking the railings are prohibited.
 Any skater engaging in this behavior will be asked to leave the session immediately.